Millennium Leadership Initiative

 How You’ll Benefit

-- Receive member only invitations for you and your team to participate in special MLI membership engagement opportunities.
+- Join our MLI community and gain preference and discounted registration fee for candidates you nominate for this high-demand program, and receive member only invitations for you and your team to participate in special MLI membership engagement opportunities.

 Become an MLI Member.